andres81/Model_of_the_Psyche/case-files/organization-for-the-protection-of-natural-persons/abuse_of_minors/pleegmeisje_vlaardingen.md

-# (Sexual) abuse of minors - Pleegmeisje Vlaardingen
+# (Sexual) abuse of, and lack of protection for minors - Pleegmeisje Vlaardingen

 ## Table of Contents